borgbackup/borg/docs/internals/frontends.rst

     The following keys exist, each represents the current progress.

     original_size
-        Original size of data processed so far (before compression and deduplication) compressed_size
+        Original size of data processed so far (before compression and deduplication, may be empty/absent) compressed_size
-        Compressed size
+        Compressed size (may be empty/absent)
     deduplicated_size
-        Deduplicated size
+        Deduplicated size (may be empty/absent)
     nfiles
-        Number of (regular) files processed so far path
+        Number of (regular) files processed so far (may be empty/absent) path
-        Current path
+        Current path (may be empty/absent)
     time
         Unix timestamp (float)
+    finished
+        boolean indicating whether the operation has finished, only the last object for an *operation* can have this property set to *true*.

 progress_message
     A message-based progress information with no concrete progress information, just a message